vpdrabynko/phone-catalog/README.md

 # Technologies used
 - React.js
 - React Router(v6)
+- Redux
 - TypeScript
 - JavaScript
 - Fetch, API
 - Sass (SCSS)
-- CSS Modules
 - BEM methodology

 # Structure
 App is built using functional components and React Hooks.
 Each component is abstract and fully reusable.
-Components are styled using Sass (SCSS) and CSS Modules.
+Components are styled using Sass (SCSS).
 BEM methodology is used for naming and styling.

 # Features & Functionality

 ## App
-- App is responsive and works on all screen sizes.
+- App is adapted for use on desktop.
 - Navigation is implemented using React Router.

 ## Home page